Jumpstart your career in public policy by gaining both an understanding of the policy world and the professional tools to make a difference.

 - Earn a bachelor's and master's degree in as few as five years and at lower cost by double-counting up to 18 pre-approved credits toward both degrees

 - Combine the disciplinary breadth of your undergraduate program with the specialized skills of a master's degree to be an effective and capable policy professional

 - Access the internship, event and networking opportunities of the Washington, D.C. region and go beyond the classroom into the heart of policymaking

-The dual degree program allows you to double-count 18 credits of graduate course work towards your undergraduate degree, with these credits taken as an undergraduate student at undergraduate tuition rates (saving you 18 credits of graduate-level tuition rates).
-The remaining 30 credits required to earn the master's degree are taken as a graduate student, and can be completed in one year by taking 12 credits in both the fall and spring semesters and 6 credits in the summer or winter terms.
-By double-counting credits, and taking some courses during the summer or winter terms, you are able to complete the master's degree with only one additional year.
+The dual degree program allows you to double-count 18 credits of graduate course work toward your undergraduate degree, with these credits taken as an undergraduate student at undergraduate tuition rates (saving you 18 credits of graduate-level tuition rates).
+The remaining 30 credits required to earn the Master's degree are taken as a graduate student, and can be completed in one year by taking 12 credits in both the fall and spring semesters and 6 credits in the summer or winter terms.
+By double-counting credits as an undergraduate student, and taking some courses during the summer or winter terms, you are able to complete the Master's degree with only one additional year of school.

 Students are able to take up to 18 credit pre-approved eligible courses.
 Four of the 3-credit courses are from the core governance and quantitative skills sequence.

 - PLCY688E Normative and Political Dimensions of Public Policy (3 credits)

 - PLCY688G Governance: Leadership, Management & Accountability (3 credits)